Concordium/Concordium-Free-Open-Grants-Program/grants/Free & Open Grant Proposal Template.md

-# Free & Open Grant Proposal Template
+# Free & Open Grant Proposal Technical Template
 ## Project name
 The name of the project is: XXX